 Financial Assets Subject to Prepayment

-Financial assets, except for instruments that are within the scope of SSAP No. 86—Derivatives, that can contractually be prepaid or otherwise settled in such a way that the holder would not recover substantially all of its recorded investment shall be subsequently measured like investments in debt securities and loan-backed and structured securities in accordance with SSAP No. 43R.
-Examples of such financial assets include, but are not limited to, interest-only strips, other beneficial interests, loans, or other receivables.
+Financial assets, except for instruments that are within the scope of SSAP No. 86—Derivatives, that can contractually be prepaid or otherwise settled in such a way that the holder would not recover substantially all of its recorded investment shall be assessed in accordance with the bond definition captured in SSAP No. 26R—Bonds to determine appropriate accounting and reporting.
+Securities that do not qualify for bond reporting shall be captured as debt securities that do not qualify as bonds in scope of SSAP No. 21R—Other Admitted Assets.

 INT 01-25: Accounting for U.S. Treasury Inflation-Indexed Securities